-We encourage our membership to submit a proposal to present research that will start conversations, and encourage debate leading to knew insights and resolutions in the field.
-Student-led symposia are also encouraged
+We encourage our membership to submit present research that will start conversations, and encourage debate leading to new insights and resolutions in the field.
+Student-led symposia are also encouraged.

 Symposia sessions will include presentations by 3 (minimum) or 4 (maximum) individual speakers that offer unique perspectives on a specific central theme, followed by a moderated, interactive scientific exchange involving the audience.
-The symposium session should not exceed 1 hour and 30 minutes and allow for sufficient time for the moderated discussion.
+The symposium session should not exceed 75 minutes and allow for sufficient time for the moderated discussion.